demox-labs/miden-wallet-adapter/README.md

 1. **Setup**: Wrap your app with `WalletProvider` and specify available wallet adapters
 2. **Connection**: Use `WalletMultiButton` to connect or do so programmatically (see [Notes](#notes))
-3. **Interaction**: Use the `useWallet` hook to access wallet state and methods, such as the wallet's accountId
+3. **Interaction**: Use the `useWallet` hook to access wallet state and methods, such as the wallet's address
 4. **Transactions**: Use [transaction types](https://github.com/demox-labs/miden-wallet-adapter/blob/main/packages/core/base/transaction.ts) to submit a consume or send transaction via the wallet, or a generic transaction using a Miden `TransactionRequest` object

 ### Connecting a wallet